Applications - What can Negative CTE ALLVAR Alloys do for you?

 Free space optics systems rely on precise alignment and focus of both the transmitter and receiver.
-Many of these communication systems are located outdoors in harsh environments such as desert heat or arctic cold.
-Precise alignment in all conditions is critical to staying in touch.
+Many of these communication systems are located outdoors in harsh environments with extreme heat or cryogenic chambers.
+Precise alignment is key while performing room temperature adjustments and at the extreme operating temperature.

 Industrial Seals and Pre-Loaded Bolts

 If your factory or workplace relies on high temperature or cryogenic transport of gas or liquids, chances are you're doing a lot of maintenance on these systems.
 Thermal mismatches between stainless steel housings and the bolts that hold them tight can cause rapid deterioration around the connector and the seal.

 A simple negative thermal expansion washer from ALLVAR can help.
 These washers expand when cold, and contract when hot, countering the thermal actions of the joint to bring the net thermal change to nearly zero.
 This added safety is essential for facilities operating at capacity to avoid unintended downtime.

 Reconnaissance missions take place with high quality optics with long range lenses at extremely high altitude to avoid detection and missile strikes.

 The extreme cold of the upper atmosphere compared to the heat of the earth's surface causes a rapid temperature change upon take off and landing.
 Optics that were solid and well focused on the ground can lose that focus when cold air causes the housing and mounting to contract.

 ALLVAR's unique negative thermal expansion alloys are designed to counter extreme and rapid temperature changes to maintain proper alignment and focus - and in many cases it can provide solutions that offer a smaller housing size and lighter weight.
 Ask us how.

 Liquid Natural Gas Transport